 Those living in Dallas would do well to head to Sabine National Forest, about three hours and 45 minutes away from the city.
 Although its elevation isn’t as high as Moose River Plains (only 315 ft.) and its high temperatures are a little toasty (94 degrees.
 Ugh), it, too, has excellent fishing and natural springs.
 Water and food?
 Not a problem:

-to choose from; you can even have Design Different customize your own town for you.
+There are plenty of other cities to choose from; you can even have Design Different customize your own town for you.
+How thoughtful!